c19witness/uk-covid19-inquiry/2023-06-26_module-1/2_Mrs_Rosemary_Gallagher.rst

 **Counsel Inquiry**: Are there lessons that you believe could have been learned from countries dealing with MERS CoV regarding the stockpiling and use of RPE?

 **Mrs Rosemary Gallagher**: Yes.
 To -- when you're -- in my view, if you are planning for a pandemic, we need to consider all eventualities.
-So we need to consider both potentially the use of surgical masks, but they are not personal protective equipment, and consider the need for respiratory protective equipment for an infection that is spread through the respiratory route predominantly.
+So we need to consider both potentially the use of :outline:`surgical masks`, but they are not personal protective equipment, and consider the need for :outline:`respiratory protective equipment` for an infection that is spread through the respiratory route predominantly.
 Not exclusively but predominantly.

 It's my view that there was inadequate consideration given to not just the use of respiratory protective equipment for a prolonged period of time but exactly which elements of the health and care system would need to use respiratory protective equipment if we had widespread infection.